nmattia/nmattia.com/posts/2018-03-11-reproducible-setup-linux-macos.md

 sudo apt install cowsay
 ```

-The `nix-shell` is the Nix equivalent of a One-night stand.
+The `nix-shell` is the Nix equivalent of a one-night stand.
 It will bring
-packages in scope for the lifetime of a shell.
+packages in scope for the lifetime of a shell (this time not through symlinks:
+it crafts a special `$PATH` for the new shell).
 The simplest usage is the one
-showcased above -- `nix-shell -p package1 -p package2 …` -- which brings makes
+showcased above -- `nix-shell -p package1 -p package2 …` -- which makes
 `package1`, `package2`, … available in your current shell session.
 After you've
 exited the shell, they're gone.